Not a Tech Pro Research member? Sign up for a Free Trial and get access to this content and more for one week.

 - Apr 2017

 Help protect your employees and customers from identity theft.
 This policy outlines precautions for reducing risk, signs to watch out for, and steps to take if you suspect identity theft has occurred.
+The companion download, Lunch and learn: Dealing with the risks of identity theft, provides a ready-made PowerPoint presentation to help your users understand the dangers and damage identity theft can cause.

 From the policy: